-We will not receive any of the proceeds from the sale of the resale shares by the selling security holder.
-All proceeds from the sale of the resale shares will be solely for the accounts of the selling security holder.
+We will not receive any of the proceeds from the sale of the resale shares by the selling security holders.
+All proceeds from the sale of the resale shares will be solely for the accounts of the selling security holders.